Arkansas College of Osteopathic Medicine (ARCOM)

 2014; Private not-for-profit

-Arkansas College of Osteopathic Medicine (ARCOM) will receive provisional accreditation status from the Commission on Osteopathic College Accreditation (COCA) on July 1, 2016
+Arkansas College of Osteopathic Medicine (ARCOM) received pre-accreditation (formerly provisional accreditation) status from the Commission on Osteopathic College Accreditation (COCA) on July 1, 2016

 Arkansas Colleges of Health Education